Anthony Scaramucci: A look at the new White House communications director

 Scaramucci was tapped as the next communications director for the White House Friday afternoon.
 The job has been vacant since veteran GOP strategist Mike Dubke resigned from the post in late May.

-The appointment of the Goldman Sachs alumnus to the White House communications department was not pleasing to some in the administration.
-By early afternoon, White House press secretary Sean Spicer announced his resignation.
+The appointment of the Goldman Sachs alumnus to the White House communications department was followed by White House Press Secretary Sean Spicer announcing his resignation.

-Read on to find out more about Scaramucci, more commonly known among friends as “The Mooch," an apparent reference to his last name.
+Read on to find out more about Scaramucci, known to friends as “The Mooch," an apparent reference to his last name.

 Financier

-Named Wall Streeter of the Year by Yahoo Finance in 2016, Scaramucci founded and co-managed SkyBridge Capital, a fund of hedge funds with a reported $11.8 billion in assets.
+Named Wall Streeter of the Year by Yahoo Finance in 2016, Scaramucci founded and co-managed SkyBridge Capital, a group of hedge funds with a reported $11.8 billion in assets.

 He’s also hosted a variety of financial conferences and programs, including Fox Business Network’s “Wall Street Week” and the glitzy SALT Conference, an annual gathering of prominent financiers and politicians.